-- 5.1 Aerosol optical diagnostics - 5.1.1 introduction - 5.1.2 Offline computations of aerosol optical properties - 5.1.3 Refractive index and growth factors for off-line Mie calculations - 5.1.4 Aerosol optical depth calculation - 5.1.5 Other vertically integrated diagnostics in the IFS: single scattering albedo and asymmetry parameter - 5.1.6 3D diagnostics: extinction coefficient, SSA and backscatter - 5.2 Particulate matter diagnostics (PM2.5, PM10) - 5.3 Global Mass diagnostics
+5.1 Computation of aerosol optical diagnostics

+- 5.1.1 Introduction - 5.1.2 Offline computations of aerosol optical properties - 5.1.3 Refractive index and growth factors for off-line Mie calculations - 5.1.4 Aerosol optical depth calculation - 5.1.5 Other vertically integrated diagnostics in the IFS: single scattering albedo and asymmetry parameter - 5.1.6 3D diagnostics: extinction coefficient, SSA and backscatter - 5.2 Particulate matter diagnostics (PM2.5, PM10) - 5.3 Global Mass diagnostics

-Appendix A. Refractive indizies
+Appendix A. Complex refractive indexes

 Aerosol optical depth (AOD) observations from the AERONET network (Holben et al., 1998) or from VIIRS, MODIS, Sentinel 3 and other remote sensing instruments are the most common observation type to evaluate aerosol products, and AOD values retrieved from satellite observations are used for the aerosol data assimilation.
-Hence, the correctness of the calculation of the radiative impact of aerosol on atmospheric radiation is important for the evaluation and the successful assimilation of AOD satellite retrievals
+Hence, the correctness of the calculation of the radiative impact of aerosol on atmospheric radiation is important for the evaluation and the successful assimilation of AOD satellite retrievals.

-Further frequently observed in-situ parameter are particulate matter concentration below a diameter of 10 or $2.5 \mu m$
+Further frequently observed in-situ parameter are particulate matter concentration below a diameter of 10 or 2.5 μm

-5.1 AEROSOL OPTICAL DIAGNOSTICS
+5.1 COMPUTATION OF AEROSOL OPTICAL DIAGNOSTICS

-5.1.1 introduction
+5.1.1 Introduction